A Culinary Tour of Charleston Never to be Forgotten

 First, grits are supposed to be smooth and creamy, not stiff.

-Second, there are a slew of local restaurants, less nouveau low-country, that locals consider to be “the best”.
+Second, there is a slew of local restaurants, not featured on the Food Network or the Travel Channel which locals consider to be “the best”.

 And third, although rice cultivation was a big money-maker for Charleston, it wasn’t the reason for slavery in the Carolinas.

-Despite some obvious discrepancies, the tour guide held her fair share of knowledge of Charleston past and present.
+Despite some obvious discrepancies, the tour guide presented her fair share of knowledge of Charleston past and present.

-Charleston tour guides have to take tests to be classified as official guides.
-In addition, to keep up with the ever-changing landscape, they have to take continuing education courses.
+According to her, Charleston tour guides have to take tests to be classified as official guides.
+In addition to keeping up with the ever-changing landscape, they have to take continuing education courses.